Successful Strategy Execution

 2. Flexible

 Executing a strategy that is overly constricted by timelines and specifics can send a company down the wrong path.
-While second-guessing and lack of commitment can hamper successful strategy execution, the strategy needs to collectively flex with the shifting sands of your marketplace, competition, customers, technology advancements, economic fluctuations and governmental regulations.
+While second-guessing and lack of commitment can hamper successful strategy execution, the strategy needs to collectively flex with the shifting sands of your marketplace, competition, customers, technology advancements, economic fluctuations, and governmental regulations.

 3. Diverse

 A strategy that banks too much on one aspect of the business has risks that make the overall company vulnerable.
-Successful strategy execution allows for a variety of ways to shift investments and resources so that if one path to the future is closed off, another can be opened up.
+Successful strategy implementation allows for a variety of ways to shift investments and resources so that if one path to the future is closed off, another can be opened up.

 4. Responsive